 While the human ear can detect a wide range of sound levels, we are most sensitive to sounds in the middle-range frequencies.
 This is why a loud noise that contains mostly high or low frequencies can sometimes sound less loud than it actually is.

-When thinking about how loud your speakers should be for a party, you need to consider both the indoor and outdoor dB levels.
+When thinking about the correct sound system setup for a party, you need to consider both the indoor and outdoor dB levels.

-- Indoors, the ideal range is between 50 and 60 dB.
+• Indoors, the ideal range is between 50 and 60 dB.
 This is loud enough to be heard over the music and other noise but not so loud that it will cause discomfort or damage your hearing.
+So, to everyone who asks me, is 50 watts loud enough for a party in my house?
+My answer is yes, in most cases, it is.

 Consider the size of your space and how many people will be in attendance